Top FX Providers

 IC Markets Has The Lowest Fees

 Forex broker fees have two main components.
-The first is similar to an exchange rate known as a ‘spread’ which is the difference between the buy and sell rate of a currency pair.
+The first is similar to an exchange rate known as a ‘spread’ which is the difference between the buy and sell (bid/ask) rate of a currency pair.
 Most forex brokers offer a market-market trading account that has no commissions but high spreads and those closer to an ECN/STP broker accounts.
-Such accounts that mimic an ECN broker environment with no dealing desk allowing for the lowest spreads but the additional charge of a set commission.
+Such accounts that mimic an ECN broker environment with no dealing desk allow for the lowest spreads but charge an additional fee of a set commission.
 Below compares the spreads on these accounts.

 |IC Markets (RAW)||Pepperstone (Razor)||Plus500||IG|